Last week I only had the desire to eat bagels and pizza. Does anyone else get into a “food mood”?

 - (optional) some toppings

 - Make the pizza dough.
 We did the overnight rise version which isn’t mentioned in the post about the dough.
-Basically you just make the dough and put the bowl in the fridge overnight and pulled it out a couple hours before making the pizza.
+Basically you just make the dough and put the bowl in the fridge overnight and pull it out a couple hours before making the pizza.

 - Preheat the oven to 450 degrees F.